 If you are searching for an answer to What is the ideal GPU temp range for gaming PC?
 Is 80 degrees Celsius hot for a GPU?
 How can I see my GPU temps?
-Then this article is for you so read it.
+Then this article is for you so keep reading it.

 No doubt, those users who love to play high-end PC games and those who overclock their PC for any reason.
 They must maintain the ideal GPU temp range at all costs.
 Otherwise, GPU overheating can damage their costly graphics card permanently.